DewellGuerand/LINMA2471---Project/report/main.typ

   $,
 )

-To ensure feasibility of the Newton-Step and a strictly decreasing objective value, we have to damp the Newton-Step.
+To ensure feasibility of the Newton-Step and a strictly decreasing objective value, we have to damp the Newton steps.
 Choosing a damping of $1/(1 + delta(x))$ satisfies those two properties.
-The Newton-Step is thus:
+The Newton step thus becomes:

 #nonumeq(
   $